sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-azure-ad-setup.rst

 Step 8 : Download Metadata from Application
 ------

 #.
-Activate the Application and download the Metadata from application.
+Download the Metadata from application.

    This metadata will be used while configuring the Fire Insights.